jtechc/GithubDankDimmed/README.md

 ### Notice/Note

 This is a redesign/revamp made solely to fit my own taste/needs.
-This does not represent and official change to the public theme named Github Dark Dimmed.
+This does not represent an official change to the public theme named Github Dark Dimmed.

 **Enjoy!**